 - 1 Press the Recall key.
 Then, press the Clr key. - 2 Connect a coaxial cable between the rear-panel AC connector and channel 1. - 3 Press the Autoscale key. - 4 Use the time/div knob to change the time base to 2 ns/div.
 Then, use the delay knob to horizontally move the signal so it is slightly to the right of center screen. - 5 Press the Horizontal Setup key.
-Then select the real-time mode.
+Then select the REAL-TIME mode.

 - 6 Press the Stop/Single key to stop the acquisition.
 Then, press the Clear display key. - 7 Press the Stop/Single key to acquire a single-shot acquisition.
-In the Repetitive Single-Shot Exercise, only the 40 raw data points that were captured are displayed at the 2 ns/div sweep speed.
-Even though 40 points are still captured in the real-time mode, the interpolator fills in the remaining

-461 points so that 501 points are displayed on the screen.
+In the Repetitive Single-Shot Exercise, only the 20 raw data points that were captured are displayed at the 2 ns/div sweep speed.
+Even though 40 points are captured in the real-time mode, the interpolator fills in the remaining 461 points so that 501 points are displayed on the screen.

-To see the raw data points, use the repetitive mode or turn off the interpolator in the real-time mode.
+To see the raw data points, turn off the interpolator in the real-time mode.